Travel with Comfort and Ease: Citi / AAdvantage Platinum Select MasterCard

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 The content is not provided by the advertiser and any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

 The promise of airline frequent flier credit cards relies on a premise — cardholders will actually be able to redeem a reasonable amount of their miles for award flights a reasonable amount of the time.
 Yet too many airlines have such poor award availability at the lowest mileage levels that customers feel rightfully betrayed by the airlines and the credit cards that offer their frequent flier miles.
-On the other hand, the Citi® / AAdvantage® Platinum Select® MasterCard® offers American Airlines miles that are still somewhat easy to redeem.
+On the other hand, the Citi® / AAdvantage® Platinum Select® MasterCard® from our partner Citi offers American Airlines miles that are still somewhat easy to redeem.